-Tap for function Item Function (b) Power Turn touchscreen off or exit current mode if ignition on.
+Tap for function Item Function (t) Power Turn touchscreen off or exit current mode if ignition on.
 Home Screen Go to the home screen but stay in current mode.
 Raise All Function Button Perform function as per button label Auto STOP Auto Start button, Stop button Start auto leveling cycle, stop auto leveling cycle Manual Air Mode button Tap to return to current mode screen if not already on that screen.

 Information only

-Quan.
-Ignition on Ignition off
+Quan Ignition on Ignition off

-Solid: Park bra ke on •
+BRAKE Solid: Park brake on

-BRAKE Flashing: Park brake on with transmission in gear
+Flashing: Park brake on with transmission in gear

 SLOPE Vehicle on slope

 TWIST Twist detected in the chassis

 FAULT Fault indicator

 LOW BATT Battery power below 10.5VDC

 NOT AT HEIGHT Vehicle is in travel mode and not at set ride height.

-STEP CONTACT Step switch has made contact with the ground.
+STEP CONTACT Step switch has made contact with the groun with the ground.